getredash/website/src/pages/kb/data-sources/bigquery-setup.md

 ### Data Source Setup Screen

 When setting up the BigQuery data source, only the **Project ID** and **JSON Key File** are required.
-If you dont't have a JSON key file then you will need to create a new service account (details below).
+If you don't have a JSON key file then you will need to create a new service account (details below).

 ![](/assets/images/docs/gitbook/bigquery_mandatories.PNG)